 Happy Chinese New Year!
 If you’re going to be celebrating I’ve got a few awesome tips, some yummy meal ideas and a fun craft for you!
 Chinese New Year is a great opportunity to celebrate Chinese culture and teach your family something new!

 Chinese families use the new year as a time to make room for incoming good luck and of course feast on a traditional dinner!
 The color red is used to symbolize good fortune and joy so of course, you’ll see lots of red at Chinese New Year!

-Here are a few tips to enjoy Chinese New Year with your family!
+Here are a few tips to enjoy the Chinese New Year with your family!

 First of all, I love love love Chinese food so the idea of enjoying an easy Chinese dinner at home with my family is the perfect start!
 Tai Pei has some fabulous meals you can serve to get your celebration started!
 The best part is that they’re ready made and can be found in the freezer aisle.
 Our perfect at home “take out” dinner includes setting out several different dishes and enjoying a little bit of everything ‘family style’.
 (You can grab coupons for the entrees here and coupons for the appetizers here).

-Not only are these restaurant inspired Tai Pei meals authentic and delicious, it’s also the perfect way to try something new!
+Not only are these restaurant inspired Tai Pei meals delicious, but it’s also the perfect way to try something new!
 And don’t forget the chopsticks!
 You can find more great Chinese New Year snacks and meals by checking out Tai Pei on Facebook or Pinterest!